 Silica dust exposure creates long-lasting changes in those who inhale it, whether on a brief occasion or extended time over the years.
 With this in mind, the dust free tile removal cost per square foot factors in much more than just a monetary price.

-There is the health of the household and employees, effectiveness and time consideration of the process, and ease of preparation before and clean-up when completed.
-DustRam® tile removal cost includes the patented DustRam® dustless process with speedy flooring removal encompassing dustless thinset removal and minimal prep or clean-up required by the homeowner or contractor.
+You must consider the health of the household and employees, effectiveness, time of the process, ease of preparation before, and clean-up.
+DustRam® tile removal cost includes the patented DustRam® dustless process with speedy removal of flooring encompassing dustless thinset removal and minimal prep or clean-up required by the homeowner or contractor.

 The DustRam® System Equipment is the safest, cleanest, and most efficient way to remove the tile and other flooring materials from residential homes, businesses, and sensitive environments.
-Having a pro for dust free tile removal in one’s house or business would make the most sense.
+Having a professional in one’s house or business would make the most sense.

 Be a Certified DustRam® System Tile Removal Contractor

 A licensed flooring professional or contractor can click here to find certain select pieces of the DustRam® equipment for sale.
-The DustRam® cost is quickly recouped by the ability to offer a premium service to the discerning customer base found in every locale.
+The DustRam® cost recoups quickly by the ability to offer a premium service to the discerning customer base found in every locale.

 Below is another comparison video of the DustRam® Chipping Hammer attachment versus a different competitor with their Dust Commander® Tile Removal Tool.
-Once again, there is a big difference between the two regarding the capability of providing dust free flooring removal.
+Once again, there is a big difference between the two regarding the capability of providing dustless flooring removal.

 The DustRam® System price includes patented dustless tile removal tools and machinery dedicated to supplying the homeowner or contractor with ease of use, efficiency, and health standards required.